ashishugi/nodejsWorkProject/readme.md

         GUI redis : run --> cd codeial --> ./node_modules/kue/bin/kue-dashboard  --> it will run on a port: 3000

         in other languages we have multi-threading to run the delayed jobs - > java, ruby on rails etc.

+13. Async and Await in Nodejs

+14. File Uploading

+    image/vedio
+    store in local/aws
+    (FE/ BE ) -----> path of the data is stored at DB ---> FE make req of that path to server

+    npm install multer

+    -> Note in case of uploading, in nodejs you cannot directly access the data as req.params.value because file will be of uplaod so, parse cannot parse that